KobeVdL/Conditional-program-generator/README.md

   * **Clause** A clause consist of a headPredicate and its body which is a list of predicates.
 The clauses work exactly the same as a prolog program and are constructed as follows.
 Rule [Put your Predicate here] [Put your list of Predicates here].
   * **Program** To end this we have als a Program which is just a list of rules and is created with a MkProgram.
 * **BasicStep** This class is used as a basic case that a new programming language could simplify a program.
 This simplification step should be changed by your needs for a new programming language.
-* **BottomUp** This class describes the bottom-up approuch for generating new programs that fulfill the given precondition.
+* **BottomUp** This file describes the bottom-up approuch for generating new programs that fulfill the given precondition.
 * **Constructors** Some example Programs used for testing.
 * **CounterExampleAlgorithms** Use the 3 generating algorithms to find a counterExample these are compared to each other.
-* **NaiveGenerator** The algorithm that just random generates programs and don't look at given preconditions.
+* **NaiveGenerator** The file contains an algorithm that just random generates programs and don't look at given preconditions.
 If the generated program does not fulfill the precondition it just tries again.
-*
+* **PropertyChecking** This file contains the different reduction step algorithms, only the normalStep function is correct
+* **Shrinking** This file contains the algorithm to shrink a returned term, to run the algorithm perform the shrinkAlgorithm method this takes a starting predicate, the property what the predicate must fulfill, the precondition of the program and the program itself.
+It returns a set of predicates that are reduced but still form counterExamples.
+* **Shuffle** This file contains the randomness functions shuffle random shuffels a list, splitNumber distibute a random value over n childs in a random manner.
+* **Tests** Contains some methods to check if the program works correctly and contains methods that output the time needed for each of the 3 algorithms to perform.
+* **TopDown** This file describes the top-down approuch for generating new programs that fulfill the given precondition.
+* **TopDownBackTrack** This file describes the top-down with back-track node approuch for generating new programs that fulfill the given precondition.